 Note: If you press Ctrl+A before the selected drives are ready, an Unexpected SCSI Command Failure screen might appear.
 Restart the server and watch the SCSISelect messages as each drive starts.
 After the drive that you want to view or format starts, press Ctrl+A.

-Using the Preeboot execution Environment boot agent utility program
+Using the PXE boot agent utility program

-The Preeboot eXecution Environment (PXE) Boot Agent is a built-in, menu-driven configuration utility program that you can use to:
+The PXE boot agent is a built-in, menu-driven configuration utility program that you can use to: